The liberal man is the man who knows how to give the right amount of money to the right person in the right way at the right time. – Aristotle

 The idea was to host meetings of those concerned in these fields – teachers, pedagogues and policy makers.
 A first meeting was held in July 2005 in London, since when various gatherings and discussions have been held around the world, including Australia, New Zealand, Brazil, England, and Argentina, with a view to developing a more coherent approach for secondary schools, in general.

 In February, May and October of 2014, a series of workshops was held at the Mannheim Waldorf Seminar in Germany, and since 2013 the Annual Meeting of the Economics Conference has had financial literacy as a sub-theme, with its corollary of funding young people through Youth Bonds.

 Associative Financial Literacy

 From this, a straight line led to the Associative Financial Literacy project described below.
-By way of two formal papers – In the Shoes of Luca Pacioli in Springer's International Handbook on Financial Literacy and a submission to an OECD conference, Money is Bookkeeping – The Key to Effective Financial Literacy – Christopher Houghton Budd and Fionn Meier linked associative economics to mainstream academic and policy circles, at the same time as focusing on secondary education in general and worldwide.
+By way of two formal papers – In the Shoes of Luca Pacioli in Springer's International Handbook on Financial Literacy and a submission to a 2018 OECD conference, Money is Bookkeeping – The Key to Effective Financial Literacy– Christopher Houghton Budd and Fionn Meier linked associative economics to mainstream academic and policy circles, at the same time as focusing on secondary education in general and worldwide.